square/wire/README.md

 `--service_factory=`*fully_qualified_class_name*

-The named class must be on the classpath, must implment the `com.squareup.wire.java.ServiceFactory` interface class, and must have a public no-arguments constructor.
+The named class must be on the classpath, must implement the `com.squareup.wire.java.ServiceFactory` interface class, and must have a public no-arguments constructor.

 Three experimental sample implementations are currenly bundled with the compiler,